What to Do If My Partner Is an Alcoholic and Needs Help

 Understanding the Impact of AUD on Family Systems

 Alcohol use disorder operates as a family disease that fundamentally alters relationship dynamics and creates cascading effects throughout the entire household system.
-The stress of living with someone who has AUD can manifest in various ways:
+The stress of living with someone who has AUD can manifest in various ways, including sleep disturbances, changes in appetite, and social isolation1.
+Family members often develop their own coping mechanisms that may inadvertently enable the addiction while protecting themselves from emotional harm.

 Research indicates that psychological and physical health consequences for family members are profound4, with partners frequently experiencing chronic stress responses that mirror trauma symptoms.
-The financial strain, social embarrassment, and constant uncertainty create an environment where normal family functioning becomes nearly impossible.
+The financial strain, social embarrassment, and constant uncertainty create an environment where normal family functioning becomes nearly impossible, requiring specialized understanding of how substance use disorders impact intimate partnerships and broader family networks.

 Physical and Emotional Toll on Partners and Family